team-supersafe/hayeksol-lst/create_lst_commands.md

-# Creating the LST Token Mint
+# Creating the LST Token with Sanctum

 This guide contains the commands needed to create the LST token mint following Sanctum's documentation.